North American T-28 Trojan: Other combat uses

 T-28s were used by the CIA in the former Belgian Congo during the 1960s.

 The T-28B and D were the primary ground attack aircraft of Khmer Air Force in Cambodia during the war there, largely provided from the U.S. Military Equipment Delivery Team and maintained by Air America.
 On the night of 21 January 1971, PAVN sappers managed to get close enough to destroy the majority at Pochentong airbase.
 Replacements were quickly shipped in.
 On 17 March 1973 a pilot of a T-28, said to be Capt.
 So Petra, a common-law husband of one of the daughters of the overthrown Prince Norodom Sihanouk, machine gunned and bombed the palace of Lon Nol in an attempt to assassinate him, killing at least 20 and wounding 35, before defecting to Khmer Rouge held lands.

 France's Armée de l'Air used locally re-manufactured Trojans, T-28S Fennec, for close support missions in Algeria.

 Nicaragua replaced its fleet of 30+ ex-Swedish P-51s with T-28s in the early 1960s, with more aircraft acquired in the 1970s and 1980s.

 The Philippines utilized T-28s (colloquially known as "Tora-toras") during the 1989 Philippine coup attempt.
 The aircraft were often deployed as dive bombers by rebel forces.

 Civilian use

 AeroVironment modified and armored a T-28A to fly weather research for South Dakota School of Mines & Technology, funded by the National Science Foundation, and operated in this capacity from 1969 to 2005.
 SDSM&T was planning to replace it with another modified, but more modern, former military aircraft, specifically a Fairchild Republic A-10 Thunderbolt II.
 This plan was found to carry too many risks associated with the costly modifications required and the program was cancelled in 2018.

+MicroProse purchased a T-28B in 1988 for use in marketing their flight simulator video games, and named it "Miss MicroProse".
+USAF reserve pilot Bill Stealey would fly with games journalists for this purpose, and ran a competition called I Cheated Death with Major Bill which selected three fans to fly with him on a "stunt-filled flight lesson".
+The plane was later sold to a flight school in Cincinnati.